Search Results: AJF Live

 On Offer

-January 2026, Part 1 With the start of a new year, why not indulge in a treat?
-It feels good to get a terrific piece of art jewelry for yourself while celebrating and supporting artists and the galleries who show them!
+March 2026, Part 2 Right now, with the way the world feels, we could all use a treat.
+What a pleasure to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this…
+Our bi-monthly On Offer series allows…

 Read More...